I have BIG news, friends!

 - Saint-Albus: A delicious mild cheese that is coated with a grey mold.
 It is super creamy with a buttery flavor.
 You can see this one on the cover, by the way.

 I can’t wait to hear what you think about these new cheeses, as they are the most incredible vegan cheeses I have ever made!

 10 Recipes Featuring Vegan Cheese

 From Swiss fondue to Mac & Blue Cheese and Ricotta pancakes, I included many recipes that make use of the cheese you will make.
 Hey, cheese doesn’t have to be eaten on its own!
 It can be used everywhere!

-Please be aware this ebook is version 1.0, consider this a work in progress.
-I plan to update it with more recipes, tips, and FAQ in the future as I continue experimenting and improving the recipes.
-Some recipes have also been re-written to make them clearer and easier.
-A French translated version, step-by-step photos, and nutritional information for each recipe might also come later.
+Please be aware this ebook is version 1.0.
+Consider this a work in progress.
+I plan to update it with more recipes, tips, and FAQs as I continue experimenting and improving the recipes.
+Some recipes have also been rewritten to make them clearer and easier.
 Let me know what you think about it and feel free to tell me what is missing (and report typos :)) so we can make it the best vegan cheese cookbook!

 If you like this ebook and video, please share this page with your friends, parents, grandparents, cousins, brothers, and sisters by clicking the social buttons below.
-If you really enjoyed this ebook, please consider making a small donation using the button below, it helps support this blog!
+If you really enjoyed this ebook, please consider making a small donation using the “Buy me a coffee” button below.
+It helps support this blog!
 Thank you!